aspromat/GetandClean_Project/README.md

 # Project Document

-All variables have explanation above code.
-But, here are the main variables.
+All variables have explanation above code. :)